How to Save Money Each Month: 20 Simple Tips to Try

 Try a cash diet to ease yourself into the envelope system.
 Just choose one or two problem categories and use only cash for them this week.

-I can almost guarantee you’ll be more resistant to spend that money.
+I can almost guarantee you’ll be more resistant to spending that money.

 Studies show it’s more painful to spend cash, but also seeing the limited resource dwindling each time you spend it will make you more selective.